Suffolk Holiday Hacks

-As a blog writer who hasn’t moved out of Suffolk at all in their lifetime, and who has stayed in the same corner of Suffolk for the past thirty years – but has been all over the county – I’m certainly somewhat qualified to help you make the most of your holiday in Suffolk:
+As a blog writer who hasn’t moved out of Suffolk at all in their lifetime, and who has stayed in the same corner of Suffolk for the past thirty years – but has been all over the county – I’m certainly somewhat qualified to help you make the most of your holiday in Suffolk.

 Experience Suffolk’s beautiful beaches

-With around 50 miles of stunning shoreline overlooking the North Sea, and many villages and towns littered across the coastline, there is plenty of variety for what your ideal beach day out or holiday is.
+With around 50 miles of stunning shoreline overlooking the North Sea, and many villages and towns littered across the coastline, there is plenty of variety for whatever your ideal beach day out or holiday is.
 For example, you can visit the tranquil beaches at Thorpeness or Covehithe, or you can visit the picturesque, yet vibrant Southwold, Aldeburgh and the bigger towns of Felixstowe or Lowestoft.
-Furthermore, if your four legged friend is having a holiday with you, why not check out our other blog about our top dog-friendly beaches in Suffolk.
+Furthermore, if your four-legged friend is having a holiday with you, why not check out our other blog about our top dog-friendly beaches in Suffolk.

 Visit our towns and villages